 September 15, 2022 by Helena Lombard

-In this handy guide, we take you through the main differences between mezcal vs tequila, how they’re produced, when to use mezcal and the fascinating world of agave.
+In this handy guide, we take you through the main differences between mezcal and tequila, how they’re produced when to use mezcal, and the fascinating world of agave.

 Overview of mezcal

 - Production: Mezcal is made by cooking the agave in pits underground.
 That’s what gives mezcal its smokiness.